joannemannuella/-Classification/README.md

 4. Print the `imbalanced classification report` from `imblearn.metrics`.

-Use the above to answer the following questions:
+Using the above to answer the following questions:

 1. Which model had the best balanced accuracy score?